 Raised Beds versus In-Ground Beds

 Garden planning is not unlike interior decorating; you get to choose the style and shape of your furniture, and arrange everything just the way you like it.
-One of the things to consider is what kind of bed to use.
-Here at Urban Plantations, we use both, depending on the particular garden, the preferences of our client, and even the light and soil of each location.
+The type of planting bed to use is one of the first things to consider when installing your new fruit and vegetable garden.
+Here at Urban Plantations, we use both raised beds and in-ground beds depending on a number of factors.
+These include the allotted space, preferences of our client, and factors like sunlight and soil-type.

 Raised Beds: the Pros